Jass131313/Logistic-Regression/README.md

 plt.legend(loc='lower right')
 plt.show()
 Conclusion
 This repository provides a comprehensive guide to building and evaluating a logistic regression model.
-By following the steps outlined in this analysis, you can develop a robust model for binary classification tasks and assess its performance using various statistical metrics and visualization techniques.
+By following the steps outlined, you can develop a robust model for binary classification tasks and assess its performance using various statistical metrics and visualization techniques.